ikrstova/java-se-learning/README.md

-# java-se-learning
+# java-se-and-git-notes
-Learning examples of java SE
+java se and git notes and definitions